-(3) 8% Convertible Debenture and Short term advances
+(3) Convertible Debenture and Short term advances

 On October 1, 2008 the Company issued an 8% Convertible Debenture to an attorney in exchange for \$30,000 owed to the attorney for prior services.
 The Debenture is convertible by the holder into shares of the company's common stock at a conversion price of \$0.25.
 The debenture matured April 1, 2009.
-As of the date of this report the debenture together with \$1,200 of accrued interest has neither been converted nor paid.
+Upon default of the debenture, the default interest rate of 12% was effective.
+As of the date of this report the debenture together with \$3,000 of accrued interest has neither been converted nor paid.

 During the year ended December 31, 2008 the Company received \$15,000 from a non-affiliate as a short term advance.
-During the three months ended March 31, 2009 an additional \$150 was advanced to the Company by the same non-affiliate.
+During the first quarter of 2009 an additional \$150 was advanced to the Company by the same non-affiliate.
 On March 1, 2009 the total of \$15,150 together with accrued interest of \$200 was converted to 61,400 shares of common stock at a conversion price of \$.25 per share, the fair value of the stock on the conversion date.
+In September 2009, this non-affiliate advanced the Company an additional \$6,000 to be used for working capital purposes.
+As of September 30, 2009 this amount has not been paid.